ioah86/symbolicdata/doc/source/faq.rst

   needed and what computer algebra systems you know are available out there.
 Furthermore, you need to send us some test code.

-  If you are familiar with python, you can even make it test-wise yourself.
+  If you are familiar with Python, you can even make it test-wise yourself.
 Afterwards, we would only love to have the code you produced in order to may add it to the project.